 The winter definitely does not put a stop to sporting events.
 Sports activities continue all through the winter as long as the weather remains safe for the sportsmen and spectators.
 One thing is certain:

-You don’t want to be out in the cold, unprepared and unable to cheer for your favourite team.
+You don’t want to be out in the cold, unprepared, and unable to cheer for your favorite team.
 It becomes very important that you know what you’re up against, and prepare adequately for it.

 How To Stay Warm At Outdoor Sporting Events

 Check The Local Weather Listings

 Of course, it is going to be cold.
 But how cold can it be?
 Is there a chance there will be a storm later in the day?
 Will nature grant us benevolence and let the sun warm our skin?
 These are questions whose answers you can find by watching your local weather forecast before you prepare to head out for the game.